slviajero/tinybasic/MANUAL.md

 ### Introduction

 Most of the standard Arduino I/O functions are available on BASIC.
 The Arduino standard examples have been ported to BASIC to showcase how they are used.
 Please look into the repo under examples/01basics to examples/10starter for these programs.

+Many Arduino I/O commands are also working an an Raspberry PI with Wiring or PIGPIO.

 ### PINM